mpeder/auctionwebfe/docs/case-description.md

 	* Code quality must be measured and tracked
 	* Tasks and progress must be visible to the customer during the development of the solution
 	* Automated testing must be applied
-	* Deployment must be possible with the system running
+	* Deployment without system downtime is a bonus
 	* Monitoring of the solution must be enable

 ## Secondary Requirements